demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

   | _ -> NotSupported "non record type found" |> Error
 ```

 We are doing two things here to pattern match the record type.
-First, we are matching whether the shape of the provided type `'T` is of shape `Shape.FSharpRecord` and whether it can be cast to TypeShape's F# Record representation `ShapeFSharpRecord<'T>`.
-If both these checks are through, we returning the `NotSupported` error with a friendly message.
+First, we are matching whether the shape of the provided type `'T` is of shape `Shape.FSharpRecord` and then, whether it can be cast to TypeShape's F# Record representation `ShapeFSharpRecord<'T>`.
+If both these checks are through, we returning the `NotSupported` error with a message.

 To verify this, Let's create a new record type `Config`.